babylonchain/babylonchain.github.io/docs/user-guides/btc-timestamping-testnet/integrate.md

 ---
 id: czintegrate
-sidebar_label: Integrating with Babylon
+sidebar_label: Integrate with Babylon
 hide_table_of_contents: true
 ---

-# Integrating with Babylon
+# Integrate with Babylon

 Learn how to integrate a Cosmos Zone with Babylon.